Weasyl/weasyl/pyramid.md

   - `app` in general can go away.
 Just save the statFactory somewhere.
 * (DONE: I think.)
 I've removed the endpoint recording delegate.
 So uh handle that?

-* several places in api.py need to be updated with pyramid style response codes.
+* (DONE: Ported) several places in api.py need to be updated with pyramid style response codes.

 * oauth2.py is also basically a controller despite not being in the controller path and will need an update.